stangajda/SwiftBestPractices/README.md

 18. Implements request caching for improved performance
 19. Implements image caching for faster image loading and improved user experience
 20. Uses generics for type safety and code reuse
+21. Used swiftlint in vscode IDE to perform code formatting
+22. Uses sonarqube for code quality analysis

 ## 3rd party Libraries